 We highlight the symbols and notation used, in Table I. We use i, j, and k to represent indices.
 All distances, angles and velocities are measured relative to a rigid coordinate frame attached to the camera (on the robot) used to capture the scene.
 The X-axis of this frame points outward from the camera and the Y-axis points to the left, with its origin at the center of the image.
-We use such a representation since our overall approach is local and has no global knowledge of the environment.
-The time interval between two consecutive RGB images in the stream is Δt .
+The time interval between two consecutive RGB images in the stream is $\Delta t$ .